jcorioland/terraform-azure-reference/README.md

 - [Environment Base Module](tf/environment-base/README.md)
 - [Azure Kubernetes Module](tf/aks/README.md)
 - **TODO** Legacy ScaleSet Module: contains the TF script to deploy the legacy scale set into an environment
-- **TODO** PostgreSQL Module: contains the TF scripts to deploy PostgreSQL into an environment
+- **TODO** MySQL Module: contains the TF scripts to deploy MySQL into an environment